 Great Bend has a full schedule of events for the fifth annual June Jaunt.
 The Barton County courthouse square, known as Jack Kilby Square, is just one location for entertainment.
 For more information contract Christina Hayes, community coordinator, at 620-793-4111.
 The schedule includes:

 The initial investigation into a May 15 fatal wreck indicated the deceased, Jacob D. Kinney of Great Bend, was driving.
 However, Barton County Sheriff Brian Bellendir said authorities now believe that is not the case.

-This week's Chamber of Commerce Coffee will be hosted by Landmark National Bank, 1623 Main, at 9:30 a.m., Thursday.
-Host will be Marty Steinert with greeters Shawn Panzer and AJ Chrest.
+This week's Chamber of Commerce Coffee will be hosted by Clara Barton Hospital Foundation, 250 W 9th Street, Hoisington, at 9:30 a.m., Thursday.
+Host will be Mike Fortkamp with greeters Dale Hogg and Gaila Nielsen.
 Coffee, refreshments and door prizes will be available.

 Barton County is seeing an upswing in rabies-related dog bite investigations.
 This concerns county Health Director Shelly Schneider who said her office is spending about 20 hours a week on these cases.

 Memorial Day is a day to remember the fallen soldiers that charged into battle and made that ultimate sacrifice for America.
 This is what the community did Monday morning during the Memorial Day Service held at Veterans Circle in the Great Bend Cemetery.